-Discussion and illustration of a bamboo pipe with a man and a system pipe in the shape of a gun.
+Illustrating and discussing an Asian bamboo pipe with a man and a European system pipe in the shape of a gun.

 As all antique lovers know, nearly all exotic pipes are offered as opium pipes.
 The magic thrill about opium, in combination with the suppression of the use, adds to the commercial success.
 However, the amount of tobacco pipes from Asia is larger than you should expect.
 Tobacco is smoked in practical all Asian countries and pipes are known from all of them.